sweet116/hw-0-MAMoshier/README.md

 ## Description

+_Give a description of the assignment here.
+Often this will be copied from the text_

 ## What I Learned from This

-_explain what you learned from this assignment_
+_Explain what you learned from this assignment.
+This should be in your own words._

 ## Honor Pledge